frequently asked questions

 Your camper will not have access or the ability to call or use a computer to email you while they are away at camp.
 We encourage them to write a letter home, so send along a stamped, pre-addressed envelope or postcard.
 The Camp Director is always available by phone or email (Help Ticket) or 860-295-9444; if you want to check in, and they will be happy to report back!

 Good old-fashioned snail mail is wonderful to receive!
-No food or snacks!
-Campers LOVE getting mail!
+No food or snacks or packages please.
+Campers LOVE getting letters at mail call!

 We encourage you to WRITE YOUR CAMPER!
 Your camper will enjoy receiving cards, letters, or little notes from you, and we will be encouraging them to write you back and share their camp experience with you.
 Avoid writing about how much fun the child is missing while away from home; you might stir up an unnecessary case of homesickness.
 Mail is delivered to campers after dinner Monday – Friday.

 We are asking that you do not send outside packages.
-If you do feel the need to send an outside package please send ONLY for your camper and help minimize the amount of packages by only sending 1 package while your child is attending camp.
-Packages should not be bigger than the size of a shoebox.
-Any “group” packages (a package intended for only a few campers in a cabin) will be returned to sender or left for family to pick up on Saturday.
 This policy is being implemented due to the high volume sent in the past.
 They have created a distraction from the true purpose of camp, a messy cabin environment, unnecessary competition amongst campers and pressure on parents to send something routinely to campers.

 Our mailing address is: